AsaTyr2018/DataSetKurator/README.md

 ``realesr-general-x4v3.pth`` or the smaller ``realesr-animevideov3``.
 External
 tools like Waifu2x or Real‑CUGAN are also viable substitutes.

+## Model Preloading

+The pipeline preloads the YOLOv8 detector, WD14 tagger and RealESRGAN weights in background threads so that heavy models are ready once their step is reached.
+This speeds up processing but keeps the weights in GPU memory.
+On GPUs with limited RAM you can disable preloading by setting the environment variable ``DSK_PRELOAD=0`` or by instantiating ``Pipeline`` with ``preload=False``.

 If these projects help you, consider starring [SoulflareRC/AniRef-yolov8](https://github.com/SoulflareRC/AniRef-yolov8) and [xinntao/Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) as a small thank